29/8/2017 by Katherine Memery

 Prepare your environment

-While employers and recruiters don’t mind too much where you complete your interview, they don’t want to see your messy bedroom or your mum in the background.
+While employers and recruiters don’t mind too much where you complete your interview, they don’t want to see your messy bedroom or your partner/children/dog in the background.
 Tidy up and make sure that you’re somewhere quiet where you won’t be interrupted.
 Position yourself at a table against a plain, neutral background.

 When it comes to setting up your camera, it should be just above your eye line.
 Elevate your laptop or tablet to avoid starting down into the camera.
 Practise sitting in front of it and adjust your lighting to make sure that the interviewer will be able to see you clearly.
 Natural light is best, so sit next to a window if possible.

 Once you’ve got a handle on the kinds of questions you might be asked, practise saying your answers out loud.
 Rehearse in front of the mirror or pre-record yourself on your phone or laptop.
 Practise looking into the camera and focus on speaking clearly and at a measured pace.

 If you’ll be taking part in the pre-recorded answer format, make sure that your answers fit into the one-minute timeframe, without you speaking too quickly.
 Watch yourself back and think about how you can do better.
 Keep practising until you feel ready to start the real interview.

 If you think it will be helpful, write helpful prompts or questions for the interviewer on post-it notes and attach these to the screen of your laptop.

 Pour yourself a glass of water and make sure you have a pen and notepad to hand in case you want to note anything down during the interview.
 It's also useful to have the phone number of the interviewer in case the connection is lost.